 When you choose to pursue adoption, you become a prospective birth mother.
 As a prospective birth mother, you will have certain rights during your journey.
 At American Adoptions, we will always protect those rights and make sure you feel comfortable during your adoption process.

-A woman’s right to give a baby up for adoption includes more than just her right to give her adoption consent — it also encompasses all the rights she has to plan her own adoption journey.
+A woman’s right to “give a baby up” for adoption includes more than just her right to choose this option and legally complete the process — it also encompasses all the rights she has to plan her own adoption journey.
 When you work with our agency, you can know you will have these protected rights along the way:

 If you are a teenager, you may ask, “If I decide to give my baby up for adoption, do grandparents have a say so?”
 In most cases, no — adoption is only a decision that you can make, as the mother of the child.
 However, we encourage you to reach out to an adoption specialist for more information on placing a baby for adoption as a minor.

-Because you will never be obligated to choose adoption for your baby, you will always receive objective information about all of your unplanned pregnancy choices from our adoption counselors.
+Because you always have the right to choose what’s best for your baby, you will always receive objective information about all of your unplanned pregnancy choices from our adoption specialists.
 Contacting our agency never means you have to choose adoption; it just means you’re taking the brave step to receive the information you need to make the best decision for you.